Quick answer

 Reviews, GBP posts, and social proof

 Marketing AI is strongest when it repurposes real customer proof.
-A completed job can become:
+A completed job should feed the whole demand loop.
+A real job can become:

 • A review reply.